Banque Havilland

 Banque Havilland S.A. is a private bank headquartered in Luxembourg.
 It is owned by the Rowland family and provides services in private banking, wealth and asset management, fund services to private clients and institutions.
-Banque Havilland has six offices; these are based in Luxembourg, Liechtenstein, Monaco, the United Kingdom, the United Arab Emirates and Switzerland.
+Banque Havilland has five offices; these are located in Luxembourg, Liechtenstein, Monaco, the United Arab Emirates and Switzerland.

+On 9 August 2024, the Luxembourg District Court placed the bank in administration.

 History

 Banque Havilland obtained a banking licence in Luxembourg in 2009.
 David Rowland and his son Jonathan achieved this by obtaining the good bank of the failed Kaupthing Bank Luxembourg via their investment company Blackfish Capital.
 The bad bank was renamed Pillar Securitisation, for which Havilland acted as administrator.
+It was named after Rowland's Havilland Hall mansion in Guernsey.